Ash-0701/Amazon-Product-Search-Automation-With-Selenium/README.md

 1. Navigate to https://www.amazon.in/
 2. Verify landing on the correct page
 3. Print the URL and Title of the Page
+4. login to you amazon account
-4. Search for "mobile"
+5. Search for "mobile" or any other product
-5. Select 4 stars under customer review filter section
+6. Select 4 stars under customer review filter section (you can set any other filter)
-6. Select the price range between ₹10,000 - ₹20,000
+7. Select the price range between ₹10,000 - ₹20,000
-7. Click on the first search result
+8. Click on the first search result
-8. Add the phone to the cart
+9. Add the phone to the cart
-9. Click on the Go to cart button
+10. Click on the Go to cart button